pycage/pilvini/README.md

  * For every request, it has to be reminded to send the authentication header.
    As a consequence of this it sends every request twice.
 First unauthorized, then authorized.

+## Login via Fingerprint

+Client fingerprints may be used as an alternative authentication method for password-less user login. *pilvini* determines a unique fingerprint of the client and if the fingerprint matches one in its registry of fingerprints, the user is authenticated automatically.
+Users are allowed to have multiple fingerprints in the registry in order to give them access from different clients.

+There are two types of fingerprints.
+Address-bound fingerprints are tied to a certain IP address, while roaming fingerprints are not tied to an IP address.
+Roaming fingerprints are useful for mobile users which get new IP address often.

+Watch the server log to find the normal and roaming fingerprints of a client connection.

+**Note:** Clients identified by fingerprint cannot log out or log in to another user account.

+**Note:** Fingerprint-based authentication may pose a security risk as it is not ruled out that fingerprints (especially roaming fingerprints) can be spoofed with some effort.
+Do not configure fingerprint login if you believe this could be a security issue.

 ## The Shell